 The adaptive image mechanism is made available via a script that controls selection of the correct image for the current size of the window.
 It activates after the DOM is ready or when receiving a dedicated event.
 Currently the page must be refreshed to properly reflect the result of the user’s action.

-Custom stylesheet clientlibs must be loaded as part of the header for them to work properly on author as well as publish.
+Custom stylesheet clientlibs must be loaded as part of the header for them to work properly on author and publish.

 These tasks allow authors to drag instances of the Layout Container component onto the page.